FYIG is going to start paying a bit more attention to games from the past and that all starts today with our Mario Kart 64 review on the Nintendo 64.

 Mario Kart 64 is very similar to its predecessor in the way that it’s set up.
 Players can race against 7 CPU players (or 6 CPUs and 1 other player) in Grand Prix, try and beat their best times in Time Trials, race 1-3 other players in VS. Mode, or try and pop your opponents balloons in Battle Mode.
 There are also three different kart classes with 50cc, 100cc, and 150cc.
 The higher the class, the faster the karts and the better your opponents are.
 There are 8 playable characters in the game.
 Mario, Luigi, Princess Peach, Yoshi, Bowser, and Toad carry over from Super Mario Kart.
 The two newcomers are Wario and Donkey Kong who replace Koopa Troopa and Donkey Kong Jr.

 The racing itself isn’t as difficult to me as in Super Mario Kart with the wider tracks in Mario Kart 64.
 That’s not to say that there’s no skill involved, but it’s a tad bit easier in my opinion.
 You have to choose between whether you want a heavy character which slows down more when going off track or a lighter character that can be knocked around a lot easier.
 That gives the game a bit more strategy.
 Other than that, the game has pretty simple controls: accelerate, brake, skid, use item.
 It’s easy for anyone to pick up and play.
-It’s that very fact that presents a bit of a weakness as well because Mario Kart 64 feels like it’s based less on skill and more on luck of the items that you find to use.
+It’s that very fact that presents a bit of a weakness as well because Mario Kart 64 feels like it’s based less on skill and more on the luck of the items that you find to use.
 If a player is in last, often times they’ll receive speed boosts to get them right back with everyone.
 It keeps players on an even playing field.
-While that may be a good thing for novice, more seasoned players probably won’t like that as much.
+While that may be a good thing for a novice, more seasoned players probably won’t like that as much.
 It has since become a standard formula for Mario Kart and it’s been ultra-successful so it can’t be that bad.
 If you’re a good racer, you’ll find some way to squeak out a victory most times.

 The item pickups in Mario Kart 64 are largely similar to its predecessor, but the feather is no longer in the game.
 In its place is the now infamous blue spiked turtle shell that seeks out the player in first place as well as a fake item box marked by an upside down question mark that blows drivers up when they pass through it.
 Other items include the ghost that steals players’ items and makes the player holding it invisible for a short period of time.
 The lightning bolt shrinks other drivers so you can drive over them and the mushroom gives players a turbo boost.
 There’s even the ability to get three red or green shells at once that act as a shield which helps a ton if you’re in the lead…at least if you don’t get hit by the blue shell.